 On economic matters, United Methodist leaders have long been influenced by the type of narrow thinking articulated best by the contemporary Religious Left.
 Little has changed in this regard, and one look at the denomination's social principles or even the more economically woeful General Board of Church and Society will give more market-friendly members cause for alarm.

 An agenda calling for further wealth redistribution and expansion of the welfare state was unsurprisingly rubber stamped at General Conference again.
 The view that God might not categorically support expanding state control of the economy is nowhere to be seen.

 It is unclear whether African Methodists will be inclined to support the same kind of stale call for government collectivism to alleviate poverty.
 They may be much more open to a balanced view that values pro-growth economic policies to help alleviate poverty.

-When John Wesley founded Methodism in the 18th century, it was a movement built upon a rich spiritual revival intent on reform within the Church of England.
-The most important reform was rightly rooted in the gospel message of the new birth which personifies the inward and outward transformation of the believers' heart.
+When John Wesley founded Methodism in the eighteenth century, it was a movement built upon a rich spiritual revival intent on reform within the Church of England.
+The most important reform was rightly rooted in the Gospel message of the new birth which personifies the inward and outward transformation of the believer's heart.

 Wesley understood first that the spiritual condition must be changed before the social condition could be improved.
 Sadly, this ancient truth is lost on some denominational leaders.

 George Whitefield, another eighteenth century Methodist revivalist, first took the Gospel message to the poor, despised, and marginalized coal miners of Kingswood, England.
 He recorded the scene: "Miners, just up from the mines, listened and the tears flowed making white gutters down their coal-black faces."
 It must have been a sight to witness such a profound transformation.
 One coal miner simply explained, "We never knew anybody loved us."